michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0032.md

 - v: rub to a uniform size
 - v: mix in specific proportions
 ### Family
-gauge: gauged, gauges, gauging, misgauge+;misgauge: misgauged
+- gauge: gauged, gauges, gauging, misgauge+
+- misgauge: misgauged
 ### Examples
 - But according to experts, checking your weight is a misguided, demoralizing way to gauge overall health.
 - In February last year, they introduced the idea to local businesses to gauge interest before implementation.